 Here are some examples of two similar products on opposite ends of the value surplus spectrum: Cable vs Netflix.

-After they add in all the fees, cable adds up to around $100+ a month.
+After they add in all the fees, cable to add up to around $100+ a month.

 - A company that’s a pain to deal with